Fire and rescue services

 There's a high threat of terrorist attacks and violent crime in the Governorate of North Sinai.

-Since October 2023, suspected drones and projectiles have impacted areas along the Gulf of Aqaba, including in Taba, close to Egypt's border with Israel's Red Sea port of Eilat, and in the Red Sea resort town of Nuweiba, north of Dahab.
+Suspected drones and projectiles have impacted areas along the Gulf of Aqaba, including in Taba, close to Egypt's border with Israel's Red Sea port of Eilat, and in the Red Sea resort town of Nuweiba, north of Dahab.
 Be alert to possible strikes.
 Monitor local media and follow the advice of local authorities.

 The security situation in the region remains unpredictable and could deteriorate with little or no warning.

-Be alert and monitor local media for updates.
+Stay alert and monitor local media for updates.

 Protests can occur across Egypt.

 Clashes between rival protesters or security forces have resulted in many deaths and injuries.
 Foreigners, including journalists, have been among the victims.
-Serious sexual assaults on women, including foreigners, have occurred during demonstrations.

 Security forces have targeted foreign journalists.
 Egyptian authorities have arrested, detained or questioned journalists.